nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 We will publish submitted contributions here as soon as they are confirmed.

 - June 29 (all times in CEST)
-  - 13:00 : Welcome and introduction
+  - 13:00 : Welcome
-  - 13:10 : Invited talks and NordicRSE
+  - 13:10 : Invited talk I
+  - 13:30 : Invited talk II
+  - 13:50 : Break
+  - 14:00 : Invited talk III
+  - 14:20 : Invited talk IIII
+  - 14:40 : Q&A and nordicRSE
-  - 14:20 : Break
+  - 15:00 : Break
+  - 15:10 : Introduction to the unconference format
-  - 14:40 : Unconference session
+  - 15:15 : Unconference session (possibly parallel)
   - 16:00 : Close
   - Zoom remains open for Social time until ~18:00

 - June 30 (all times in CEST)
   - 13:00 : Introduction to the day and last minute contributions
-  - 13:10 : Unconference session
+  - 13:10 : Unconference session (possibly parallel)
   - 14:20 : Break
-  - 14:40 : Unconference session
+  - 14:40 : Unconference session (possibly parallel)
   - 16:00 : Close
   - Zoom remains open for Social time until ~18:00